dgolbourn/Metallic-Crow/doc/source/library.rst

 Stage
 =====

 A stage is a physical world for actors to play out the story.
 Its configuration also defines the style of fonts and graphics for choices and subtitles.
 A stage represents a locale, room, level or zone.
 For example, the interior and exterior of a house could be two stages that are part of the same script.
 Multiple stages can be loaded and running at the same time, but only one can be displayed.
-Entities of type `actor`_, `audio`_, `screen`_, `timer`_, `subtitle`_, `choice`_ and `scenery`_ are all inextricably linked to their stages; they are paused when their stage is paused, visible and audible when their stage is displayed and freed when their stage is freed.
+Calls such as `actor`_, `audio`_, `view`_, `timer`_, `subtitle`_ and `choice`_  are all inextricably linked to their stages.
+Entities associated with a stage are paused when their stage is paused, visible and audible when their stage is displayed and freed when their stage is freed.

 .. function:: stage_nominate(name)